 Your vagus nerve runs from your skull, down your neck, through your thorax and into your abdomen, touching almost every organ it passes.
 Its main job is to regulate internal organ function, including digestion, heart rate, and breathing rate.

 The vagus nerve also helps regulate your nervous system, assisting it in switching between your parasympathetic mode—known as the “rest and digest” mode—and your sympathetic mode, or “fight or flight.”
-When stress levels rise, your sympathetic mode becomes overactive, and your vagus nerve triggers your parasympathetic mode to calm you down.
+When levels of stress rise, your sympathetic mode becomes overactive, and your vagus nerve triggers your parasympathetic mode to calm you down.

 One study published in 2018 found that when cold stimulation was applied to participants’ neck area it increased their heart rate variability and lowered heart rate more than in the control group (14)—they can be signs of being less stressed and happier.